elchs/LetoDBf/Readme.txt

  use LETO_CONNECT() function.

-      5. Features of work with the letodb server
+      5. How to work with the LetoDBf server

-      5.1 Connecting to the server from client programs
+      5.1 Connecting to the server

+ Look for example given in tests/basic.prg.

+ It will basically need 2 lines modification to your existing source, the rest of your application will stay as it was without LetoDBf usage.
+ Hopefully you did not set the second param of DbUseArea( , cDriver, ... ) or used the "VIA option" of the "USE command".
+In that case remove them all.

- To be able to connect to the server you need to link the rddleto library to your aplication and add at start of a main source file ONE line:
+ To be able to connect to the server you need to request the LetoDBf RDD driver.
+ Herefore you add at very start of the file outside the main() procedure:

       REQUEST LETO

- See for example given in tests/basic.prg.
- This will request the LetoDBf RDD and sets also the default to this ( RddSetDefault( "LETO" ).
+ This will set the default RDD driver to "LETO" similar done with: RddSetDefault( "LETO" ).
- Further an additive idletask is activated, if you application is build with hbmk2 switch '-mt' for MultiThread support.
-This relates to the two port technic, and gives you performance advantages.
+ Further an additive idletask is activated, if you application is build with hbmk2 switch '-mt' for MultiThread support. ( done by using letodb.hbc )

- There are two ways to open a DBF table at the server, the recommended is using leto_Connect().
+ Then there are two ways to open a DBF table at the server, THE **very recommended** because portable way is using leto_Connect().
- For both ways, you firstly set a so called 'root path' in config file for option:
- DataPath = [drive:]\path\to\data_diretory

       IF leto_Connect( "//192.168.5.22:2812/" ) < 0
          Alert( "Can't connect to server ..." )
          QUIT
       ENDIF

+ For detailed parameters of leto_Connect() see: 7.1

- With connection to the server, information about codepage is sent to server to be used for this connection for index keys etc. For further parameter of leto_Connect() see: 7.1
+ With connection to the server, information about codepage is sent to server to be used for this connection for index keys etc.

- After successfull connect to server, you use your ready application as done without LetoDBf.
- If your DBF names contain path elements, these are relative to the config option: <DataPath>
+ All filenames and paths now are relative to the root DataPath in letodb.ini.
+ It may look alike:
+      DataPath = [drive:]\path\to\data_diretory
- at server.
-It is very recommended ! to set a <DataPath>, if no <DataPath> is set it will be the root directory [ Windows: of the drive with the server executable ].
+ If none DataPath is given ( !
+NOT ! recommended ), it will be the root directory with the server executable.

  Example: DbUseArea( .T.,, "test\customer.dbf" ) will open DBF in:
       [drive:]\path\to\data_diretory\test\customer.dbf.

- Allowed is no drive letter in the realative path, and only one "..\" to step up one directory higher than the <DataPath>.
-Note that this path is equal to your SET DEFAULT TO setting.
+ A drive letter in your filenames will be cut away, and only one "..\" directory step up higher than the <DataPath> in letodb.ini is allowed.
+ This root path is equal to your SET DEFAULT TO setting, so if your filenames contain no path, all new files will be created in <DataPath>
- The filenames can have optional an OS dependent pre-leading '\' or '/', example: /mydbf.dbf
+ The filenames can have optional OS dependent leading '\' or '/', example: /mydbf.dbf, it will be internally cut away.
+ All path separators in your filemnames are converted by LetoDBf server internal to the needed one, no need to take care about.
+Use "\" of "/" is equal to it.

- The other way, not recommended because of not being portable, to open a DBF tables is the 'on the fly' method by adding IP-address/ port number and relative path to Harbours 'USE' command,
+ The other, not recommended way because of not being portable, is to open a DBF table is the 'on the fly' method by adding IP-address/ port number and relative path to Harbours 'USE' command,
  example:
        USE "//192.168.5.22:2812/mydir/test"
- This will open DBF table: [drive:]\path\to\data_directory\mydir\test.dbf

       5.2 Filters